 - Nausea and Fever- Some people also experience nausea and fever which can be due to the high nutrient content.
 You may be able to counteract this side effect by cutting back on your dosage and increasing your water intake as nausea and fever can also result in dehydration.

 Spirulina should not be taken by anyone who suffers from an autoimmune condition and should not be taken by either children or those who are pregnant.

 One important contraindication that we all have to keep in mind not only for spirulina but for all those vitamin supplements that stimulate our immune system is autoimmune diseases.

-In this case, anything that stimulates, awakens or strengthens our immune system, may not be suitable for use by people who suffer from autoimmune diseases such as rheumatoid arthritis, lupus, multiple sclerosis and thyroid gland dysfunction such as hypothyroidism or hyperthyroidism.
+In this case, anything that stimulates and awakens our immune system, may not be suitable for use by people who suffer from autoimmune diseases such as rheumatoid arthritis, lupus, multiple sclerosis, and thyroid gland dysfunction such as hypothyroidism or hyperthyroidism.

 In addition, people with phenylketonuria (PKU) should avoid taking spirulina.
 People who suffer from this rare condition cannot metabolize the amino acid phenylalanine and Spirulina is a rich source of phenylalanine.

 In very rare cases, Spirulina may cause allergic reactions.
 Also, uric acid increase and digestive disorder.